 Jose Luis is the co-pastor of “Jesus es la Puerta” (Jesus is the Door) Baptist Church in Mallaritos, just outside of Sullana.
-He also helps teach and lead different sections of the theological education by extension in several different locations.
+He also helps teach and lead different sections of theological education by extension in several different locations.

 Testimony of Conversion